Pritzker School of Law

 I am getting married.
 How will it affect my aid?

-If you will be married by October 1 during the school year, we will need a copy of your soon-to-be spouse's tax information (federal tax return and W-2s).
-The FAO will consider you as 'married' and will calculate your Estimated Family Contribution (EFC) as such.
+We will need a copy of your soon-to-be spouse's tax information (federal tax return and W-2s) if you are an admitted student.
+The Office of Financial Aid will consider you as married and will calculate your Estimated Family Contribution (EFC) as such.

 My spouse or soon-to-be spouse is attending a school at a rate of 'half-time' or higher.
 What needs to be done?

 The Financial Aid Office will need confirmation from your spouse's registrar's office.
-Please have them fill out the of Family Member in College (pdf).
-You will need to fill out the first section.
-Your spouse will need to fill out the second section.
+Please have them fill out the Verification of Family Member in College form, found on our Forms webpage.
+You will need to fill out the first section and your spouse will need to fill out the second section.
 The Registrar's office will need to fill out the third and final section and send back to our office.
 If your spouse is another Northwestern student, let us know and we can verify this internally.